Enumerations, or enums, are a special data type that allows programmers to define a set of named constants under a single type.

 string estadoActual = SIN_COMENZAR;

-It’s simpler, but we just lost the semantics and (above all) the safety that enumerations provide.
-For example, any string could be assigned to the variable estadoActual, even if it does not represent a valid state.
+It’s simpler, but we have just lost the semantics and (especially) the safety that enumerations provide us.
+For example, any string could be assigned to the estadoActual variable, even if it doesn’t represent a valid status.

-To address this issue, there are alternative patterns, such as strongly typed enums, which provide stricter data type safety while retaining readability and clarity of the code.
+To address this issue, there are alternative patterns, such as strongly typed enums, which provide the safety of stricter data types while preserving code readability and clarity.

-Ultimately, using Enums is fine, and in general, it is advisable.
-But as always, with common sense.
-Using them indiscriminately can complicate the code more than helping us.
+In short, using Enums is good, and in general it’s advisable.
+But as always, use your head.
+Using them indiscriminately can complicate the code more than it helps us.